 Integrating computer technologies with humanities research.
 Utilizing computational tools to retrieve, analyze, and visually represent data.
 Exploring multimodal ways of communicating and circulating scholarship.
 Curating online collections.
 Teaching and learning in new formats.
 The Simpson Center supports the swiftly growing field of digital humanities in a number of ways.

-- Digital Humanities Commons, an annual program of summer support for faculty and doctoral students
+- Digital Humanities Summer Fellowships, an annual program of summer support for faculty and doctoral students

 - Partnership with the University of Victoria’s Digital Humanities Summer Institute

 - Demystifying Digital Humanities Workshop Series

 - Women Who Rock: an annual participant-driven conference and film festival; oral history archive hosted by the UW Libraries Digital Initiatives Program, and project-based coursework for graduate student and undergraduates

 - HASTAC Scholars Program

 - Visiting speakers, such as Cathy Davidson (English, Duke University), Todd Presner (Germanic Languages, Comparative Literature, and Jewish Studies, University of California, Los Angeles), Anne McClanan (Art History, Portland State University), Alan Liu (English, University of California, Santa Barbara, Sharon Daniel (Film and Media, University of California, Santa Cruz), and Joanna Drucker (Information Studies, University of California, Los Angeles)

 The Simpson Center has supported several major digital projects over the past decade.
 They range from web-based archives of important regional historical material to digital editions of canonical English literature and an interactive digital supplement to a print book.